artem-sidorenko/dracut-earlyssh/README.md

 - The provided RPM spec file should take care of these things for RHEL6/7

-- Add `dracutmodules+="dropbear-sshd"` to dracut.conf
-  (will pull in "network" module as dependency).

-- Check out supported dracut.conf options below.
+- Check out supported earlyssh.conf options below.
   With no extra options, ad-hoc server rsa key will be generated (and its fingerprint/bbcode will be printed to dracut log), `/root/.ssh/authorized_keys` will be used for ACL.